HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.create-dev-container.md

 After any of the steps above, you'll have a fully functioning dev container, and you can either continue to the next step of this tutorial to add more features, or stop and begin working in the dev environment you currently have.

 > Note: The Remote - Containers extension has a **Remote-Containers: Add Development Container Configuration Files...** command that lets you pick a pre-defined container configuration from a list.
-If you'd prefer to have a complete dev container immediately rather than building up the `devcontainer.json` and Dockerfile step-by-step, you can skip ahead to [[vs.1.7.#automate-dev-container-creation]].
+If you'd prefer to have a complete dev container immediately rather than building up the `devcontainer.json` and Dockerfile step-by-step, you can skip ahead to [automate-dev-container-creation](#automate-dev-container-creation).

 ## Create a devcontainer.json file